HaodongZHang-2/Makecode-Arcade-A3/README.md

 # Platform Jumping Shooting Game
-> My a3 project is based on controlling the character's left/right movement and jumping on the platform by pressing ‘B’ to attack randomly generated monsters in the field in order to reach the target destination..
+> My A3 project is based on controlling a character's left/right movement and jumping on platforms.
+By pressing 'B,' the character can attack randomly generated monsters in the field to reach the target destination.
 > Live demo [_here_](https://arcade.makecode.com/S96477-83933-73640-69877).

 ## Table of Contents